digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 3. Goobi receives back a message/confirmation that the deposit was successful #Development
 	- #done Geoff isn't it the same as the step before or part of it?
 	- #done Geoff-reply It could be part of it but I understood that the ingest could take some time and therefore the return message will only be possible after some hours and then Goobi will need to receive and process a message signalling completion of the ingest to trigger the nest step (deletion of the master files).
 	- #done Leeds Is that assumption correct?
+[YES]
 	- #intranda
 1. Goobi deletes the master images from the process and retains derivatives for future reference. #Development
 	- #intranda to include this into the pricing proposal for installation and configuration
-	- #Leeds specify desired quality/size of derivatives
+	- #done Leeds specify desired quality/size of derivatives [RF / PE review size - 72dpi 1280 on the longest side, criteria is that text needs to be legible, this may be too big or small?
+RF: proposed derivative spec seems fine for purpose.
+This won't be a one-size-fits-all solution so may need to be changed in future development.]
 2. ~~done Goobi closes the process and moves the deposited process to a new project entitled `Deposited Processes` Development~~
 	- ~~done Geoff are you really sure you want this?
 I think this is redundant.~~
 	- ~~done Geoff-reply My logic for this is that if the template is extended to allow an open step to start a corrections process then the processes will have one open step at the point where it should be seen as completed.
 This will mean that it will still display in the processes page as all the steps will not be `green` or `completed`.
 If we move them to a new project and limit user access to that project then the processes can all sit in there with an open step and the users will not be distracted in the other projects.
 If there is a better/easier way however then we should go for that of course.~~